rabbitmq/rabbitmq-website/site/management.md

 * [Auth0](https://auth0.com/)
 * [Azure](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/auth-oauth2)

-**IMPORTANT**: : In OAuth 2.0, the RabbitMQ Management UI is a **public app** which means it cannot securely store credentials such as the *client_secret*.
+**Important**: from the OAuth 2.0 point of view, the RabbitMQ Management UI is a **public app** which means it cannot securely store credentials such as the *client_secret*.
 This means that RabbitMQ does not need to present a client_secret when authenticating users.

-You must be able to configure the OAuth client as a **public app** with the authorization server that you are using.
-If your authorization server only supports a **confidential app** or it requires a *client_secret*, then you must configure a *client_secret* using the `oauth_client_secret` setting.
+It is usually possible to configure the OAuth client as a **public app** with the authorization server that you are using.
+If target authorization server only supports a **confidential app** or it requires a *client_secret*, then a *client_secret* **must** be configured using the `oauth_client_secret` setting.

 To redirect users to the UAA server to authenticate, use the following configuration: